thunderdrop/Inform-7-with-NVDA/README.md

 From here, you can use basic text review [commands](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#ReviewingText) to view your input and output.
 These appear in the same field, in the manner of Frotz, Glulx, and HTML TADS.

-If your keyboard focus is in the right place but your review curser is somewhere else, anchor your review curser to your keyboard focus with the shortcut set on your system.
+If your keyboard focus is in the right place but your review cursor is somewhere else, anchor your review cursor to your keyboard focus with the shortcut set on your system.
 By default, the shortcuts are:

 * Desktop layout: NVDA+numpadMinus
 * Laptop layout: NVDA+backspace

-You may also want to unsync your review curser from your system caret.
-This reduces the amount of scrolling up, as new commands will not reset the position of your review curser to the bottom.
+You may also want to unsync your review cursor from your system caret.
+This reduces the amount of scrolling up, as new commands will not reset the position of your review cursor to the bottom.
 The default gesture for this on all layouts is NVDA+6.
 The gesture is called:

 > Toggles on and off the movement of the review cursor due to the caret moving.